 - The scope of your project.
-From the goals of the whole project, you can estimate how much time will it cost you to complete the goal.
+From the goals of the whole project, you can estimate how much labor will it cost you to complete the goal.

 - Your preferred project management methodology.
 For example, if you want to follow the Agile or Scrum methodology, project-based is definitely not your ideal way to go.

-- How you expect the scalability from your outsourcing team.
+- How do you expect the scalability from your outsourcing team?

-- What technical skills and level of experience you expect from your team members
+- What technical skills and level of experience do you expect from your team members.

 About Lotus QA